I talk about my motorcycle, I tinker with my motorcycle and I watch, read and listen to others who have a similar interest.

 Iceland, a breathtakingly beautiful country well captured by filmmaker Shawn Edmondson.

-Shawn travels to Iceland along with his friend Kevin and rents couple of BMW:s to travel around the island for a two week long ride.
+Shawn travels to Iceland along with his friend Kevin and they rents couple of BMW:s to travel around the island for a two week long ride.

 He fully immerses himself in the Icelandic culture even trying the local delicacy Hákarl (fermented shark meat) and interviewing charming locals.

-The music is nice, the scenery is absolutely stunning with sublime drone footage and the production is stellar from what as I understand is an amateur filmmaker.
+The music is nice, the scenery is absolutely stunning with sublime drone footage and the production is stellar from what as I understand it is an amateur filmmaker.